JaddotWuzHere/TheContinuum/content/en/Continuum Physics/index.md

 This law ensures that causal influence flows unidirectionally, preserving temporal consistency even across trans-phase boundaries.
 In essence, no domain can retroactively alter the state of another; the Continuum upholds causality as a fundamental invariant of its structure.
 ### IV.
 Law of Entropic Consistency
 > [!epigraph]
-> "None can escape chaos."
+> "None can escape ruin."
 >
 > — Unknown
 ##### Statement: